-The Resilient Communities Legal Cafe provides direct legal support to individuals and groups who are working to create new solutions for resilient local economies in Oakland, Berkeley, and beyond!
-The Legal Cafe will run every week at different locations in the East Bay between February and August 2013.
+The Resilient Communities Legal Cafe provides direct legal support to individuals and groups who are working to create new solutions for resilient local economies in Oakland, Berkeley, Richmond, and beyond!
+Inaugurated in February 2013, the Legal Cafe will run weekly at different locations in the East Bay through the end of 2013.

 The Cafe series is a joint effort of SELC and the Green-Collar Communities Clinic (a project of the East Bay Community Law Center).
 Come, ask us your questions, and join others from your neighborhood who are taking their livelihoods, communities, and economies back!